ikt32/scripts-updates/licgen-readme.md

 * **Patronage relationship:**\
   The User acknowledges that their pledge is a voluntary contribution to support the Author’s research and development.
-  It is not a 'service contract'.
-No rights can be derived from supporting the Author.
+  It is not a ‘service contract’.
+Patronage does not entitle the User to any specific outcomes, services, or legal claims.
   The Author reserves the right to terminate support access for behavior violating community guidelines.
   Examples of unacceptable behavior are, but not limited to: hostility, threats, disruptive communication, entitlement, etc.